aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

 1. Ensure that the number value of `maxSockets` is high enough for your throughput needs.
-2. Because `keepAlive` is defaulted to `true`, if you acquire a streaming response, such as `S3::getObject`'s `Body` field.
-You must read the stream to completion in order for the socket to close naturally.
+2. Because `keepAlive` is defaulted to `true`, if you acquire a streaming response, such as `S3::getObject`'s `Body` field, you must read the stream to completion in order for the socket to close naturally.
 You can also destroy the stream in Node.js with e.g. `(await s3.getObject(...)).Body.destroy()` if it is a Node.js Readable stream.
    Specifically in the case of S3, if you don't need the object body,